buddypress/bp-rewrites/readme.txt

 = Automatic installation =

 Using the automatic installation let WordPress handles everything itself.
 To do an automatic install of BP Rewrites, log in to your WordPress dashboard, navigate to the Plugins menu.
 Click on the Add New link, then activate the "BuddyPress Add-ons" tab to quickly find the BP Rewrites plugin's card.
 Once you've found the BP Rewrites, you can view details about the latest release, such as community reviews, ratings, and description.
-Install the BP Search Block by simply pressing "Install Now".
+Install the BP Rewrites add-on by simply pressing "Install Now".

 == Frequently Asked Questions ==